Produce stand ethics

 Still I doubt that many places remain like the small village of Tay Creek, north of Fredericton, New Brunswick in Canada where our farm was for 17 years.
 I can't ever remember taking the key out of our pickup truck, and we never had a lock on the house until we moved.
 We just didn't need it.

 I spent nearly twenty years at Apple and got to see first hand how the drive for success can change people.
-It occurs to me that whether intentionally or not Steve Jobs has created a pressure cooker environment where resources are tight and the expectation is that there will be no excuses unless you are so high on the corporate tree that mistakes are never your problem.
+It occurs to me that whether intentionally or not Steve Jobs created a pressure cooker environment where resources will forever be tight and the expectation is that there will be no excuses unless you are so high on the corporate tree that mistakes are never your problem.

 It creates something of a moral wasteland where people tend to look out for themselves and just be thankful that they have survived another year.
 It is something like a fruit stand where selling the fruit and making the most money off of it eventually becomes more important that producing great fruit.

 You hear lots about what a creative place Apple is, but I doubt you will ever hear anything about how ethical Apple is.
 The simple reason is that Apple is a company which has pretty well institutionalized the idea that the ends justify the means.
 If there are a few employee bodies scattered along the way, what does it matter as long as the end result is that another great product makes it out the door to help grow the company's reputation?
 When the products begin to lack greatness, the body counts will grow.

 I worked at Apple nearly twenty years, and I never saw any ethics training in my career there.
-I heard a Vice President say you should make sure you didn't save any of your email because it might get the company in trouble.
-I know lots of employees who lost their jobs just because some higher up didn't like them or they were too old or just did not suck up to the right person.
-I guess that has become corporate culture in America.
+I heard a vice president say you should make sure you didn't save any of your email because it might get the company in trouble.
+I know lots of employees who lost their jobs because they were on the wrong side of a corporate struggle that they did not even know was happening.
+It is unfortunate that

-Now I am sure there are plenty of companies just as bad or worse than Apple.
-The challenge is that Apple lives in a glass bowl so everyone has an opinion about life on the inside of the great Apple mother ship is wonderful and yet they have never walked inside the halls of Cupertino much less worked there.
+There are plenty of companies just as bad or even worse than Apple.
+The challenge is that Apple lives in a glass bowl.
+Lots of people assume life on the inside of the great Apple mother ship is wonderful and yet they have never walked inside the halls of Cupertino much less worked there.

-While having a code of ethics certainly is not a perfect solution to bad behavior, it is certainly better than the free wheeling world of technology of which Apple is a part.
+While having a code of ethics certainly is not a perfect solution to bad behavior, it is certainly better than the free wheeling world of technology where anything goes.
 Of course Realtors® in most states live with the knowledge that consumers can easily complain about their behavior with just a few mouse clicks.
 I am sure knowing the NC Real Estate Commission is watching is a good thing for many people who might stray from the straight and narrow.

-Having that code of ethics behind you, makes it a little easier to stand tall for what you believe, but I think it only really reinforces what you have grown up with from your youth.
+Having that code of ethics behind you, makes it a little easier to stand tall for what you believe, but in reality it only reinforces what you have grown up with from your youth.